 In this new whiteboard animation, Rabbi Sacks explains why he is proud to be a Jew and what it is about Judaism that makes it so unique.
 This passionate appeal calls on Jews around the world, from across the political and religious spectrum, to connect to their people, heritage and faith.

-This video includes subtitles in French, German, Hebrew, Italian, Portuguese, Russian and Spanish.
-Please click on the Subtitle option on the YouTube video.
+This video includes subtitles in English, French, German, Hebrew, Italian, Portuguese, Russian and Spanish.
+Please select your preferred Subtitle option from the settings on the video-player.

 The deepest question any of us can ask is: Who am I?
 To answer it we have to go deeper than, Where do I live? or What do I do?
 The most fateful moment in my life came when I asked myself that question and knew the answer had to be: I am a Jew.
 This is why.

 I am a Jew not because I believe that Judaism contains all there is of the human story.
 I admire other traditions and their contributions to the world.
 Nor am I a Jew because of antisemitism or anti-Zionism.
 What happens to me does not define who I am: ours is a people of faith, not fate.
 Nor is it because I think that Jews are better than others, more intelligent, creative, generous or successful.
 It’s not Jews who are different, but Judaism.
 It’s not so much what we are but what we are called on to be.